-- 3. Long-term Effectiveness and Permanence.
+3. Long-term Effectiveness and Permanence.
 This criterion evaluates the long-term effectiveness of the remedial alternatives after implementation.
-If wastes or treated residuals remain on-site after the selected remedy has been implemented, the following items are evaluated: 1) the magnitude of the remaining risks, 2) the adequacy of the engineering and/or institutional controls intended to limit the risk, and 3) the reliability of these controls. - 4.
-Reduction of Toxicity, Mobility or Volume.
-Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site. - 5.
-Short-term Impacts and Effectiveness.
+If wastes or treated residuals remain on-site after the selected remedy has been implemented, the following items are evaluated: 1) the magnitude of the remaining risks, 2) the adequacy of the engineering and/or institutional controls intended to limit the risk, and 3) the reliability of these controls.

+4. Reduction of Toxicity, Mobility or Volume.
+Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site.

+5. Short-term Impacts and Effectiveness.
 The potential short-term adverse impacts of the remedial action upon the community, the workers, and the environment during the construction and/or implementation are evaluated.
-The length of time needed to achieve the remedial objectives is also estimated and compared against the other alternatives. - 6.
-Implementability.
+The length of time needed to achieve the remedial objectives is also estimated and compared against the other alternatives.

+6. Implementability.
 The technical and administrative feasibility of implementing each alternative are evaluated.
 Technical feasibility includes the difficulties associated with the construction of the remedy and the ability to monitor its effectiveness.
-For administrative feasibility, the availability of the necessary personnel and materials is evaluated along with potential difficulties in obtaining specific operating approvals, access for construction, institutional controls, and so forth. - 7.
-Cost-Effectiveness.
+For administrative feasibility, the availability of the necessary personnel and materials is evaluated along with potential difficulties in obtaining specific operating approvals, access for construction, institutional controls, and so forth.

+7. Cost-Effectiveness.
 Capital costs and annual operation, maintenance, and monitoring costs are estimated for each alternative and compared on a present worth basis.
-Although cost-effectiveness is the last balancing criterion evaluated, where two or more alternatives have met the requirements of the other criteria, it can be used as the basis for the final decision. - 8.
-Land Use.
+Although cost-effectiveness is the last balancing criterion evaluated, where two or more alternatives have met the requirements of the other criteria, it can be used as the basis for the final decision.

+8. Land Use.
 When cleanup to pre-disposal conditions is determined to be infeasible, the Department may consider the current, intended, and reasonable anticipated future land use of the site and its surroundings in the selection of the soil remedy.
 The final criterion, Community Acceptance, is considered a "modifying criterion" and is taken into account after evaluating those above.
 It is evaluated after public comments on the Proposed Remedial Action Plan have been received.

 9. Community Acceptance.
-Concerns of the community regarding the investigation, the evaluation of alternatives, and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+Concerns of the community regarding the investigation, the evaluation of alternatives, and the PRAP have been evaluated.
+The responsiveness summary (Appendix A) presents the public comments received and the manner in which the Department addressed the concerns raised.

+In general, the public comments received were supportive of the selected remedy.

-8: Elements of the Proposed Remedy
+6.2: Elements of the Remedy

-The basis for the Department's proposed remedy is set forth at Exhibit C.
+The basis for the Department's remedy is set forth at Exhibit E.

-The estimated present worth cost to implement the remedy is \$725,000.
-The cost to construct the remedy is estimated to be \$432,000 and the estimated average annual cost is \$21,000.
+The estimated present worth cost to implement the remedy is \$725,000.00.
+The cost to construct the remedy is estimated to be \$432,000.00 and the estimated average annual cost is \$21,000.00.